Fall of Saigon: Last days

-PAVN encirclement
+PAVN's encirclement

 On 27 April, Saigon was hit by PAVN rockets—the first in more than 40 months.

-With his overtures to the North rebuffed out of hand, Tran resigned on 28 April and was succeeded by General Duong Van Minh.
+With his overtures to the North rebuffed out of hand, Tran resigned on 28 April and was succeeded by General Dương Văn Minh.
 Minh took over a regime that was by this time in a state of utter collapse.
 He had longstanding ties with the Communists, and it was hoped he could negotiate a ceasefire; however, Hanoi was in no mood to negotiate.
 On 28 April, PAVN forces fought their way into the outskirts of the city.
 At the Newport Bridge (Cầu Tân Cảng), about five kilometres (three miles) from the city centre, the VC seized the Thảo Điền area at the eastern end of the bridge and attempted to seize the bridge but were repulsed by the ARVN 12th Airborne Battalion.
-As Bien Hoa was falling, General Toan fled to Saigon, informing the government that most of the top ARVN leadership had virtually resigned themselves to defeat.
+As Bien Hoa was falling, Toan fled to Saigon, informing the government that most of the top ARVN leadership had virtually resigned themselves to defeat.

-At 18:06 on 28 April, as President Minh finished his acceptance speech three A-37 Dragonflies piloted by former Republic of Vietnam Air Force (RVNAF) pilots, who had defected to the Vietnamese People's Air Force at the fall of Da Nang, dropped six Mk81 250 lb bombs on Tan Son Nhut Air Base damaging aircraft.
+At 18:06 on 28 April, as Minh finished his acceptance speech three A-37 Dragonflies piloted by former Republic of Vietnam Air Force (RVNAF) pilots, who had defected to the Vietnamese People's Air Force at the fall of Da Nang, dropped six Mk81 250 lb bombs on Tan Son Nhut Air Base damaging aircraft.
 RVNAF F-5s took off in pursuit, but they were unable to intercept the A-37s.
-C-130s leaving Tan Son Nhut reported receiving PAVN .51 cal and 37 mm anti-aircraft (AAA) fire while sporadic PAVN rocket and artillery attacks also started to hit the airport and air base.
+C-130s leaving Tan Son Nhut reported receiving PAVN .50 cal and 37 mm anti-aircraft (AAA) fire while sporadic PAVN rocket and artillery attacks also started to hit the airport and air base.
 C-130 flights were stopped temporarily after the air attack but resumed at 20:00 on 28 April.
+The following day, Minh sent a letter to US Ambassador Martin, requesting that all staff of the US Defense Attaché Office (DAO) leave South Vietnam within 24 hours.